What is a Virus Mutation?

 Why are the Mutations in the New Variant a Cause of Concern?

-With the sudden surge in the number of new cases in Europe followed by the emergence of the new variant, Omicron; there is a rising concern about when the pandemic is going to end and for how long do people have to live in fear with COVID-19.
+With the sudden surge in the number of new cases in Europe followed by the emergence of the new variant, Omicron, there is a rising concern about when the pandemic will end and for how long people have to live in fear with COVID-19.

 The new variant, Omicron, is the first variant of concern that was added to the list by the World Health Organization based on the presence of several mutations, including the mutations with the spike protein.
-And due to its heavily mutated spike protein, it is believed that the new variant likely has increased transmissibility, causes more severe infection, and may be more difficult to diagnose and/or treat.
+Due to its heavily mutated spike protein, it is believed that the new variant likely has increased transmissibility, causes more severe infection, and may be more challenging to diagnose and/or treat.

 Beyond Omicron